avhou/dne/report-markdown/dne-report.md

 Given a basic transformer architecture, we implemented a number of attention mechanisms to investigate influence on prediction MSE.
 Models were tuned using appropriate hyperparameters using TODO TODO TODO cross-validation.
 Several datasets were generated, properly aggregating data and using both seasonal and monthly historical scenario's.
 Each model was then used to to predictions on these data sets.
 MSE was used as the loss metric.

-Data was split in a training part (TODO %), a validation part (TODO %), and a test part (TODO %).
+Data was split in a training part (63 %), a validation part (10 %), and a test part (27 %).
+For this, all data was sorted chronologically.
+All data up to but not including 2020 served as training data, the data of 2020 up to but not including 2021 served as validation data, and data of 2021 and later served as test data.
-TODO beschrijven hoe split training / validation / test set.  gaan we aaneensluitende blokken gebruiken of random rijen tot de percenten opgevuld zijn?

 ## Design elaboration